jmbucknall/EZDSL/ezdsl.md

 ----------------------------------------------------------------------
 I have tested the EZDSL units with Borland Delphi versions 1, 2, 3, 4, 5, and 6.
 In each case, I used the version of the compiler with all patches applied.
+Later Delphi versions?
+Not so much (remember: I don't program much in Delphi any more).

-The EZDSL library has grown out of both my own personal work and my work at TurboPower.
+The EZDSL library grew out of both my own personal work and my work at TurboPower.
 If you are familiar with TurboPower products the iterator idea is lifted from Orpheus' sparse array class.
 In return the container classes in TurboPower's SysTools (written by Kim Kokkonen)